JoeLumbley/Pong/README.md

 Here, we'll take a deep dive into the game's code and architecture, guiding you through the essential components that make up this classic table tennis simulation.
 Whether you're a beginner looking to understand the fundamentals of game programming or an experienced developer seeking to enhance your skills, this walkthrough will provide you with valuable insights.

 We'll explore key areas such as game mechanics, user input handling, collision detection, and rendering graphics.
 Each section will break down the code into manageable parts, explaining the purpose and functionality behind them.
-By the end of this walkthrough, you'll have a solid understanding of how to create and modify a game like Pong, empowering you to implement your own ideas and features.
+By the end of this walkthrough, you'll have a solid understanding of how to create and modify a game like P🏓NG, empowering you to implement your own ideas and features.
 Let’s get started!

 ##  **Imports and Class Declaration**
 ```vb